Skip to content

 The health check has a default timeout of 5 seconds.
 If this is too long for your needs, provide a request_timeout argument as a float in seconds to the NotificationHubClient call.

-Every 30s, the hub provides basic connection and event statistics to the log.
+Every STATS_INTERVAL seconds (default: 30s), the hub reports basic statistics to the log.

 TODO: this should also go on the PUB channel as a StatsEvent.